adrelanos/aeternity-wiki/Glossary.md

 ### Mining

-The process by which transactions are verified and added to a blockchain.
-This process of solving cryptographic problems using computing hardware also triggers the release of cryptocurrencies.
+The process by which transactions are verified and added to a Blockchain.
+This process of solving cryptographic problems using computing hardware also triggers the release of crypto-currencies.

 ### Multi Signature